openintegrationhub/openintegrationhub.github.io/docs/3 - Deployment/DeploymentScenarios.md

 ## Hub & Spoke

 The Hub & Spoke approach may be useful when you have scenarios in which you want to synchronize a shared data set among a large number of applications at once.
 Rather than requiring you to manually set up and run flows between every single involved application, it offers you an automated functionality to define a network of connected applications and have the necessary flows created and started automatically.

-As a rule of thumb, the Hub & Spoke approach can be useful if you regularly want to synchronise a given data set between more than three applications.
+As a rule of thumb, the Hub & Spoke approach can be useful if you regularly want to synchronize a given data set between more than three applications.
 For synchronizations between fewer applications, traditional single directional flows generally offer you the same functionality at lesser overhead.

 Required Services: